 Cornell College offers a full range of French courses from beginning and intermediate language classes to advanced-level courses on composition and conversation, literature, film and cultures of France and the Francophone World.
 Our curriculum emphasizes the deep connection between language and culture; at Cornell, the study of French is framed within cultural, historical and geographical contexts so that students develop intercultural competence and are prepared to engage directly with Francophone communities around the world.

-Cornell's One Course At A Time calendar makes it easy to schedule block-long journeys to places like Montreal and Morocco.
+Cornell's One Course At A Time calendar makes it easy to schedule block-long journeys to places like Montreal, Aix-en-Provence, Martinique and Morocco.
 Students can also study for a semester in France or other French-speaking countries through relationships with other programs.
-Visit our off-campus study pages for more information.
+Visit our study abroad pages for more information.